datakurre/blog/content/blog/2021/07/camunda-robocorp-cloud-executor/index.md

    ![](./robocloud-download-process.png)

-Try to not confuse Camunda processes with Robocorp Cloud workforce processes.
-Camunda executes the business process defined in BPMN.
-Robocorp Cloud workforce process can be thought more like configuration concept for binding specific robot tasks to be executed with specific agent runtime environments.
+Try to not confuse Camunda processes with Robocorp Cloud workforce “processes”.
+Camunda executes business process defined in BPMN.
+Robocorp Cloud workforce “process” are more of a configuration concept for binding specific robot tasks to be executed with specific agent runtime environments.

-Workforce processes should work well allocating and monitoring computing resources for robot usage and configuring allowed concurrency for particular tasks.
+Workforce “process” should work well allocating and monitoring computing resources for robot usage and configuring allowed concurrency for particular tasks.
 They could also be used to bridge on-premises workforce agents with cloud ones.

 And the glue code to connect their APIs